dmayo3/mocksafe/docs/mocking.rst

 Mocking Properties
 ------------------

-Mocking properties is particularly tricky in Python and so it's not as convenient to mock them in MockSafe.
+Mocking properties is a bit more challenging in Python and so it's not as convenient to mock them in MockSafe compared to methods.

-Currently only property getters are supported.

 Example: